 “It takes a great deal of character strength to apologise quickly… A person must possess himself and have a deep sense of security in fundamental principles and values in order to genuinely apologise.”

-Of course no matter who said it this goes little way to correcting the social acceptability of refusing to say sorry.
-There are many more quotes on why we shouldn’t apologise than there are on why we should.
+Of course, no matter who said it this goes little way to correcting the social acceptability of refusing to say sorry.
+There are also many more quotes on why we shouldn’t apologise than there are on why we should.
 So why not buck the trend?
 Who could you say sorry to and brighten both your days?
 I’ve included a few do’s and don’ts below to help, see what you think.

 And if you are still hooked on winning, remember that somebody once said “An apology is a good way to have the last word.”

 - Make sure you mean it; sincerity is everything